 Lukes has seen firsthand the problems of following the original plans for a building too closely.
 In one project, a preservation board insisted on patching sandstone, which had become dangerously degraded.
 This patchwork would have only provided roughly five more years before it would require more work, Lukes explains.
 Conversely, pre-cast concrete sills could have provided a century of maintenance-free life and can be made to look like the original sandstone.

 Decisions like this can be costly, as these solutions are often delaying the inevitable – a more thorough and well-informed reconstruction effort.

 Alaska State Capitol Project

-The Alaska State Capitol is currently being reclad, and the project prompted debates about historical preservation.
+The Alaska State Capitol was reclad, and the project prompted debates about historical preservation.

 The building, completed in 1931, was designed similarly to its contemporaries, but Juneau’s climate was tough on the masonry, degrading the building’s exterior elements much faster than those in milder conditions.
 This, in addition to the structure needing significant seismic retrofitting, required the state to improve the building’s cladding.

 The design team employed a reconstruction approach as opposed to a strict preservation approach, meaning that the building would undergo improvements and corrections to the original design that allow the building to become vastly safer, more energy-efficient and much more durable.

 Further, recladding would yield a lifespan of roughly 100-150 years, compared to the preservation approach, which would at best extend the lifespan by 40 years.
 Additionally, recladding would cost only marginally more than a strict preservation approach.
 In providing these improvements to the building, this reconstruction approach maintains the original appearance of the building.